 Yes.
 There is no change in the current due dates of the prepayment or return payment.

-Prepayments – *No. Once you make your credit card payment for the prepayment period, you do NOT need to send in a paper prepayment form nor do you need to file online the prepayment period.
+Prepayments – No. Once you make your credit card payment for the prepayment period, you do NOT need to send in a paper prepayment form nor do you need to file online for the prepayment period.
 Your filing requirement for the prepayment period has been satisfied.

-- There is a 10% penalty for a late return form even if the tax payment is timely.
+- There is a 10% penalty for a late return filing even if the tax payment is timely.
 This applies if you are filing a yearly, fiscal yearly, monthly or quarterly tax/fee return – not the prepayment period.
 See exception below for Hazardous Waste prepayments.

 - Hazardous Waste accounts – There is a penalty of 10% of the amount of tax due for a late prepayment form even if the payment is timely.

 - Alcohol or IFTA accounts – There is a penalty of $50 or 10% of the amount of tax due, whichever is greater, for a late return even if the payment is timely.

 - Sales and Use Tax accounts – If filing a paper return, before mailing the return form, mark the appropriate box if you made your payment by credit card.

 Yes.
 Delinquent tax or fee notices, Statements of Account, or demand for immediate payment notices that include tax/fee, penalty and/or interest can be paid with a credit card.

 You may call in your payment using a touch tone phone or submit your payment over the Internet on or before the tax or fee due date.
 The toll-free number and website are available 24 hours a day 365 days a year.
 If you call using a touch tone phone or submit your payment over the internet on the due date, your transaction must be completed before 12:00 midnight (Pacific time) to be considered timely.